Kratos-89/docker-mern-project/README1.md

-# A simple MERN stack application
+# A simple MERN stack application (Docker-Compose Method)

 **Note** - To run this project using `docker compose`, follow the below steps.